Project Overview

 - 17:00 – 18:00: Cultural immersion, personal reflection, or free time.

-Special Projects
+Some of the Special Projects

-- Childhood Nutrition Workshop: Volunteers with nutrition backgrounds might lead short seminars for caretakers, highlighting meal planning or local produce usage.
+Childhood Nutrition Workshop: Volunteers with nutrition backgrounds might lead short seminars for caretakers, highlighting meal planning or local produce usage.

 - Soft Skills Mentorship: If you’re skilled in counseling or child psychology, create short emotional intelligence sessions or self-esteem-building exercises for older children.

-5. Skills and Requirements
+Skills and Requirements for this Volunteering Program

 Required Skills